 Successful independent financial advisors are always looking for new ways to grow their businesses.
-Some advisors are looking beyond traditional marketing vehicles like print and broadcast media to new marketing channels, including podcasting.
+Some advisors look beyond traditional marketing vehicles like print and broadcast media to new channels, including podcasting.

 When done well, podcasts can be an effective marketing tool.
 They enable you to share your expertise with many different clients and prospects, which can increase your name recognition and exposure while helping build your reputation in the financial services marketplace.